 I remember how much I ached for conversation as I sat there watching Peppa Pig make fun of Mummy and Daddy Pig for the eleventy-billionth time and feeling oddly hurt.
 How much I love dancing, but not to The Wiggles, not again.
 I remember how I used to walk over to my sister’s house with the double-wide pram almost daily, because the 5 km walk gave me something to do and somewhere to be.
 Half the time the baby would be crying so I’d need to pick her up, the toddler would insist on walking and I’d end up pushing an empty pram along with my one free elbow, getting overtaken by snails.

 “You’ve got your hands full there!”… and my legs, and arms and my goddamn brain too.
+Some days it felt like all I did was parent.

 Then my kids grew and, yes, their problems grew with them.
 I swapped worrying about their health and growth and development for worrying about their happiness, education and future.
 The old adage is true, you are only as happy as your least happy child.